TerraDiT: Point-Conditioned Diffusion Transformer for Satellite Image Synthesis: Introduction

 While text-to-satellite image generative models provide flexibility, their applications are somewhat limited.
 In contrast, satellite image generation with spatial layout control has emerged as a crucial component in diverse applications, including urban design~\cite{sastry2024geosynth}, environmental monitoring~\cite{goktepeecomapper}, and data augmentation~\cite{toker2024satsynth}.
 As illustrated in Figure~\ref{img:teaser}, existing controlled satellite image generative models require dense, pixel-level maps, which can be costly to acquire during inference.
 Furthermore, these pixel-level maps are often semantically limited, representing a fixed set of concepts.
 To this end, we propose a novel framework that enables controlling the generation process with semantically rich point queries, where each point is associated with a free-form textual description.
 To achieve this, we design an adaptive local attention module that effectively allows kernel-weighted localized cross-attention for point-based conditions.

-We introduce GeoDiT, a satellite image generative model that significantly outperforms UNet-based models while reducing computational demands.
-GeoDiT is trained in two variants: GeoDiT-XL/2-$\alpha$, a text-to-satellite image generative model, and GeoDiT-XL/2-$\Sigma$, a point-controlled satellite image generative model.
+We introduce TerraDiT, a satellite image generative model that significantly outperforms UNet-based models while reducing computational demands.
+TerraDiT is trained in two variants: TerraDiT-XL/2-$\alpha$, a text-to-satellite image generative model, and TerraDiT-XL/2-$\Sigma$, a point-controlled satellite image generative model.
 As shown in Figure~\ref{fig:bubble}, both our models outperform state-of-the-art satellite image generation models and achieve the lowest latency in single image generation.
 The contributions of our work are as follows: \begin{enumerate}

-\item We introduce a DiT model, GeoDiT-XL/2-$\alpha$, that achieves state-of-the-art text-to-satellite image generation and provides a strong foundation for controlled remote sensing synthesis. \item We introduce a point-conditioned DiT, GeoDiT-XL/2-$\Sigma$, that enables fine-grained spatial and semantic controlled generation using minimal point-based inputs, offering a flexible alternative to dense pixel-level supervision. \item We propose an adaptive local attention (ALA) module that regularizes cross-attention between latent image tokens and point prompts, resulting in more precise and spatially coherent conditioning. \item We systematically study key design factors for satellite image diffusion transformers, including conditioning strategies, geolocation encoders, and representation alignment to satellite image encoders. \end{enumerate}
+\item We introduce a DiT model, TerraDiT-XL/2-$\alpha$, that achieves state-of-the-art text-to-satellite image generation and provides a strong foundation for controlled remote sensing synthesis. \item We introduce a point-conditioned DiT, TerraDiT-XL/2-$\Sigma$, that enables fine-grained spatial and semantic controlled generation using minimal point-based inputs, offering a flexible alternative to dense pixel-level supervision. \item We propose an adaptive local attention (ALA) module that regularizes cross-attention between latent image tokens and point prompts, resulting in more precise and spatially coherent conditioning. \item We systematically study key design factors for satellite image diffusion transformers, including conditioning strategies, geolocation encoders, and representation alignment to satellite image encoders. \end{enumerate}